darienbrothers/statlocker-react-native/docs/statlocker-tabs-revamp.md

 **Microcopy**

-* Pending: “Good work.
-We’ve sent this to your coach for a quick review.”
+* Pending: "Good work.
+We've sent this to your coach for a quick review."

-* Rejected: “Almost there.
-Coach feedback: keep stick head out in front; reduce cradles.”
+* Rejected: "Almost there.
+Coach feedback: keep stick head out in front; reduce cradles."

-* Approved: “Signed off.
-Unlocking your next challenge.”
+* Approved: "Signed off.
+Unlocking your next challenge."

 ---